dvbsknd/FCC-personal-library/README.md

 1. Move Loader in to main App rather than in two subcomponents
 1. Select which Book to render in the main App component/route
 1. Comments should be sub-documents of Books (fix Components to fetch them all on load and pass down to Comments)

-### Todo

 1. Add tests for Comments components
-1. Build out the API endpoints for comments
 1. Add a form to add comments in the book modal
 1. Add a link to delete comments in the book modal
+1. Build out the API POST endpoint for comments

+### Todo

+1. Add a DELETE endpoint for comments
 1. Add some form field validation on front-end
 1. Ensure forms can be submitted by enter
 1. Possibly get the App compontent to be wholly responsible for synch to DB by using a [Context](https://www.robinwieruch.de/react-context)